Teletype Corporation

+The Teletype Corporation was an American manufacturer of teleprinters and other data and record communications equipment.

-The Teletype Corporation, a part of American Telephone and Telegraph Company's Western Electric manufacturing arm since 1930, came into being in 1928 when the Morkrum-Kleinschmidt Company changed its name to the name of its trademark equipment.
-Teletype Corporation, of Skokie, Illinois, was responsible for the research, development and manufacture of data and record communications equipment, but it is primarily remembered for the manufacture of electromechanical teleprinters.
+A part of American Telephone and Telegraph Company's Western Electric manufacturing arm from 1930, it came into being in 1928 when the Morkrum-Kleinschmidt Company changed its name to the name of its trademark equipment.

-Because of the nature of its business, as stated in the corporate charter, Teletype Corporation was allowed a unique mode of operation within Western Electric.
-It was organized as a separate entity, and contained all the elements necessary for a separate corporation.
-Teletype's charter permitted the sale of equipment to customers outside the AT&T Bell System, which explained their need for a separate sales force.
-The primary customer outside of the Bell System was the United States Government.
+Unlike its parent, Western Electric, Teletype had customers outside the Bell System, which it served with its own sales force.
+Its primary external customer was the United States Government.

 The Teletype Corporation continued in this manner until January 8, 1982, the date of settlement of United States v.
 AT&T, a 1974 United States Department of Justice antitrust suit against AT&T. At that time, Western Electric was fully absorbed into AT&T as AT&T Technologies, and the Teletype Corporation became AT&T Teletype.
-The last vestiges of what had been the Teletype Corporation ceased in 1990, bringing to a close the dedicated teleprinter business.
+The last vestiges of what had been the Teletype Corporation ceased in 1990.

-One of the three Teletype manufacturing buildings in Skokie remains in use as a parking garage for a shopping center.